EricGomesGregory/DnD-Wulfgar/Wulfgar/Adventures/Campaigns/MainGroup/3-JourneyBirchtown.md

 \page

 ### Encounter With a Wolf
-The wolf member (Reinhard) has been granted by the Lord Flannagan of Wexford
+The wolf member (Reinhard) has been granted by the Lord Flannagan of Wexford a small party of knights to patrol the territory in search of a killer of women known as the Night Cloak.
+Due to a coincidence Reinhard and his knights are patrolling

 ### Stone Face Sin